1411 Vintage Lane, Rochester, New York 14626

 We focus on anticipating your needs and having things in place before you even think to ask.
-It's the little things like making sure our children's play room is available so you do not have to arrange for a sitter or meeting you in the parking lot with an umbrella on a rainy day.
+It's the little things like making sure a room is available for your children, so you do not have to arrange for a sitter or meeting you in the parking lot with an umbrella on a rainy day.
 At Bartolomeo & Perotto, we work hard to anticipate your needs so you can lean on us during this difficult time.

 You expect a funeral homes' staff to be emotionally reserved, almost distant.

 That may be the stereotype for funeral directors, but we don't fit that model very well.
 Families start out expecting practical support but quickly find that our staff are more like counselors, helping them navigate the highs and lows of this emotionally-charged time.